Paying for Wheelchairs & Scooters: Medicare's Benefits & Financial Aid

-Does Medicare cover wheelchairs?
-This is one of the most common question we receive and the short answer is Yes.
-However, a better question would be will Medicare cover the cost of a wheelchair for me?
-The answer to this is somewhat more complicated and it depends on the type of wheelchair as well as your specific needs.
+Does Medicare cover the cost of wheelchairs?
+This is one of the most common questions we receive and the short answer is Yes.
+However, a better question would be, will Medicare cover the cost of a wheelchair for me?
+The answer to this is somewhat more complicated and it depends on the type of wheelchair, as well as your specific needs.

 In either case, getting Medicare to pay is not an easy task.
-A written order from a doctor is necessary which must state the medical reason for the need and the type of wheelchair which is required.
+A written order from a doctor is necessary, and must state the medical reason for the need and the type of wheelchair that is required.
 When Medicare does pay, typically they will cover 80% of the approved cost.
 Often if an individual has Medicare Supplemental Insurance, they will pay the remaining 20%.

-Contrary to common belief, Medicaid is not a single program, rather there are different Medicaid programs for different groups of individuals.
-As examples, there is Medicaid for pregnant women, developmentally disabled children, low income families and the elderly.
+Contrary to common belief, Medicaid is not a single program.
+Rather, there are different Medicaid programs for different groups of individuals.
+As examples, there is Medicaid for pregnant women, developmentally disabled children, low-income families, and the elderly.
 Each program has different eligibility requirements and different benefits.
-Furthermore every state has their own version of these programs.
-In discussing Medicaid's wheelchair and scooter benefits, we focus only on programs relevant to the elderly and what follows is written in general terms, some states' Medicaid rules may fall outside these norms.
+Furthermore, every state has its own version of these programs.
+In discussing Medicaid's wheelchair and scooter benefits, we focus only on programs relevant to the elderly and what follows is written in general terms.
+Some states' Medicaid rules may fall outside these norms.

 It is best to contact the VA directly to determine if a wheelchair, powered or otherwise, is a covered benefit for the veteran who requires assistance.

 Many states have non-Medicaid based financial assistance programs for the elderly and disabled.
-While most of these program are intended to provides services to help individuals remain living outside of nursing homes, some of them also provide assistance for durable medical equipment such as wheelchairs, scooters, lifts and ramps to make a home wheelchair accessible.
-Unfortunately, due to recent economic cutbacks, the list of state programs which do offer assistance is growing shorter not longer.
+While most of these programs are intended to provide services to help individuals remain living outside of nursing homes, some of them also provide assistance for durable medical equipment, such as wheelchairs, scooters, lifts, and ramps to make a home wheelchair accessible.
+Unfortunately, due to recent economic cutbacks, the list of state programs that do offer assistance

 Assistance is available from local non-profits or the local chapters of national foundations.
-However, often times the available assistance comes not in the form of financial help for wheelchairs but rather as long term loans of the equipment or through the sale of heavily discounted, refurbished, power wheelchairs and ramps.
-A short list of non-profit organizations which provide help with wheelchairs can be found here.
+However, often times the available assistance comes not in the form of financial help for wheelchairs, but rather as long-term loans of the equipment or through the sale of heavily discounted, refurbished, power wheelchairs and ramps.
+A short list of non-profit organizations that provide help with wheelchairs can be found here

-For the individual who cannot receive assistance from Medicare or any other source and must pay out-of-pocket for a power or manual wheelchair, there are two considerations worth mentioning.
+For the individual who cannot receive assistance from Medicare or any other source and must pay out-of-pocket for a power or manual wheelchair or electric scooter, there are two considerations of which they should be aware.

 Manual wheelchairs are less costly.
 A basic model is around $100 and the higher end models can cost as much as $750.
 The primary pricing variable is the weight of the chair.
 Other factors include the ability to tilt and fold the chair.